Graduate Student Alumni

 Devin Levang

 Devin joined our MS program after completing his BS at Sonoma State University.
 For his research, he studied magnetic fabrics using Anisotropy of Magnetic Susceptibility (AMS) in the Pulo do Lobo formation affected by the Southern Iberian Shear Zone.
 He completed his MS degree in 2022.
 For more information, see his digitally published thesis.
-After graduation, Devin is working as a lecturer right here at UWM; the structural geology students are lucky to have him!
+After graduation, Devin worked as a lecturer right here at UWM; the structural geology students were lucky to have him!
+Now he is working at an environmental consulting firm in Milwaukee.

 Eric Schuemann

 Eric received his BS at Grand Valley State University prior to joining our MS program.
 For his research, he analyzed strain development and partitioning across a transpressional shear zone along a quartzite – metagabbro contact in the Black Hills Uplift, South Dakota.
 He completed his MS degree in 2022.
 For more information, see his digitally published thesis.
-After graduation, Eric is teaching students at Grand Rapids Community College, the same place he got his geologic start!
+After graduation, Eric taught students and managed labs at Grand Rapids Community College, the same place he got his geologic start before transitioning to her current role at the Michigan Geological Survey.

 Eric collecting data for his thesis in the Black Hills of South Dakota